photonstorm/lazer/worklog.md

 Removed the bitwise operator ~~ from GetIndex and GetIndexFast.
 Added GetX, GetY and GetXY to complement GetIndex.

+Completed more ImageData functions: ScanTopToBottom, ScanBottomToTop, ScanLeftToRight, ScanRightToLeft and GetFirstPixel.
+These allow you to scan through an ImageData until it hits a pixel with an alpha value greater than the tolerance provided.

 ### 21st November 2015